Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

 This Marlin firmware also requires updating the screen firmware, follow these instructions :

 - Format microSD to FAT32 with allocation unit size to 4096.
-- Extract screen firmware zip file here : [Screen Firmware V1.3](https://github.com/Guilouz/Marlin-SuperRacer-MKS-Nano-V3/files/7268772/Screen.Firmware.V1.3.zip) and copy `DWIN_SET` folder to the root of the microSD card.
+- Extract screen firmware zip file here : [Screen Firmware V1.3 Stock from FLSUN](https://github.com/Guilouz/Marlin-SuperRacer-MKS-Nano-V3/files/7268772/Screen.Firmware.V1.3.zip) and copy `DWIN_SET` folder to the root of the microSD card.
 - Turn off printer.
 - Remove the screen cover and insert the card into the microSD slot.
 - Turn on the printer.